NABojang/ror-project-one-8-2/README.md

 With regards to storing the information of the countries and cities, the platform used to create the database was Docker.
 Docker is a platform operating system level virtualisation, with Docker the creating, deploying and running of application is easier.

 Deployment instructions
-Deloyment of the appp was done via Github and heroku.
-Github was the main platform for making commits and pushing works on line
+Deloyment of the app was done via Github and Heroku.
+Github was the main platform for making commits and pushing works on line and Heroku for live server.
-* ...
-# ror-project-one-8-2